 Inquiries: John Lozier, email@example.com.
 Provide a brief profile of the sponsor, and a suggested time and place for a proposed event.

 (by John Lozier)

-I call myself a harper for harmony, and you can read my "backstory" here.
+I call myself a harper for harmony.
+You can read my "backstory" here.
 In a nutshell,

 I want to present my own live program and I do not require a fee!

-The Baqueanos program bloomed in 2017, when I organized a 3-week tour with Colombian harpist Hildo Ariel.
-On that tour, he called me his baqueano (a guide, a local person with intimate knowledge of a territory and its people).
-Roots of the program reach back to 2014, when I studied with Hildo Ariel in Bogotá, at his music school, Academia Llano y Joropo.
-He was my baqueano, I returned the favor, and now I am baqueano for others.
+The Baquianos program bloomed in 2017 out of a 3-week tour with Colombian harpist Hildo Ariel.
+On that tour, he called me his baquiano, a term that identifies a local person with intimate knowledge of a territory and its people.
+(Hildo Ariel had been my baquiano in Bogota in 2014, when I spent three weeks at his music school, Academia Llano y Joropo.)

-My program is not a concert but a live-demonstration and lecture-workshop on Latin American harp style, technique and repertoire.
-My main motive is to inform and perhaps to recruit collaborators who will help to sponsor full-scale public events with traditional Latin American harpists.
-Obviously, my objectives include soliciting material and financial support for the Baquianos program, and I may requires hospitality or travel expenses, but I require no fee.
+My program is a live-demonstration and lecture-workshop on Latin American harp style, technique and repertoire.
+It is not a concert.
+My main purpose is to inform and recruit collaborators who may help to sponsor full-scale public events.
+Also, of course, my objectives include soliciting material and financial support for the Baquianos program.

-School programs: In a school setting, at any level, my program can enrich classes in music, Spanish language, social studies, or even math and science (ratios, vibration).
-A customary fee of $200 per day for school programs can be reduced or waived entirely when it is timed to publicize and promote a public event on the same or a following day.
-Wide experience has shown that children will carry messages to their families at home.
+School programs: In a school setting at any level, my program can enrich classes in music, Spanish language, social studies, or even math and science (ratios, vibration).
+A customary fee for school programs is $200 per day.
+This fee can be reduced or waived entirely when it is timed as part of promoting of a public event on the same or a following day.
+(Experience has shown that children will carry messages to their families at home.)